farazmsiddiqi/symplify/doc/Database Design.md

 ![Query 2](query2.png)

 # Indexing
+## Query 1

-(a) Here is our analysis before indexing:
+Here is our analysis before indexing:
 ![Before Index](beforeidx.png)

+Here is our analysis after adding an index on Diagnosis trackable_name.
+![Diag name] (query1index1.png)

+Here is our analysis after adding an index on Symptom trackable_name.
+![Symp name] (query1index2.png)

+Here is our analysis after adding an index on both Diagnosis trackable_name and Symptom trackable_name.
+![Both name] (query1index3.png)